Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Approach

 \subsection{Choice of Vision Tools}

-We deploy GroundedSAM~\cite{ren2024grounded} as the open-vocabulary segmentation network $F_\text{ext}$ and ablate using GroundingDINO~\cite{liu2023grounding}, where the mask is represented by the object’s bounding box.
-We use DINOv2~\cite{oquab2023dinov2} as the image encoder $F_\text{emb}$ to extract patch-level features of the personalized objects.
-Image encoders trained with a self-supervised objective, such as DINOv2, produce distinctive features that improve the re-identification of personalized objects as we empirically show in Appendix A.1 in a comparison with CLIP~\cite{radford2021clip}.
-During inference, GroundingDINO~\cite{liu2023grounding} is queried with the generic term `object' to generate object proposals.
+We deploy GroundedSAM~\cite{ren2024grounded} as the segmentation network $F_\text{ext}$ and ablate using GroundingDINO~\cite{liu2023grounding}, where the mask is represented by the object’s bounding box.
+We use DINOv2~\cite{oquab2023dinov2} as the image encoder $F_\text{emb}$ to extract patch-level features of the objects and ablate using CLIP~\cite{radford2021clip} in Appendix A.1.
+During inference, GroundingDINO~\cite{liu2023grounding} is queried with the term `object' to generate object proposals.